 True Testing Skills

-When I talk about good “true testing skills” I’m not referring to knowledge of how to exercise the boundaries of an input field or having foresight to check failover scenarios.
+When I talk about good “true testing skills” I’m not referring to knowledge of how to exercise the boundaries of an input field or having the foresight to check failover scenarios.
 These are the basics for any half decent tester.
 We need to bring more testing skills/value to our teams than just the basics.
 Good testing skills are knowing that more exploration of a particular feature is required because, when asked a few simple questions about a story, the developer’s answers seemed indecisive and unsure.
-Good testing skills are understanding the limitations of running the same manual checks multiple times, which can in itself create more problems than it solves.
+Good testing skills are understanding the limitations of running the same manual checks multiple times.
 Here’s an interesting article about the negative impact automation has had on airline pilot’s flying skills.

 Opportunity Cost 2 – The Pesticide Paradox